next-dev-team/nextjs-next-boilerplate/README.md

 ---
 Author: Sila Rim
-Generate: "File is generated to edit this file in src/docs/xxx.md then run command yarn gen:docs"
+Generate: "File is auto generated to edit this file in src/docs/xxx.md then run command yarn gen:docs"
 License: MIT
 ---